-Mickey’s Not So Scary Halloween Party Plan
+2026 Mickey’s Not So Scary Halloween Party Plan

 Mickey’s Not So Scary Halloween Party offers an opportunity to enjoy Magic Kingdom’s rides, costumed character meet & greets, and trick-or-treating.
 There’s also three pieces of flagship entertainment: Disney’s Not-So-Spooky Spectacular Fireworks, Mickey’s Boo-to-You Halloween Parade, and the Hocus Pocus Villain Spelltacular Stage Show.
 If you want the event basics, dates & details, and whether it’s worth attending, see our Ultimate Guide to Mickey’s Not So Scary Halloween Party.
 This is an itinerary, focused solely on maximizing time at the event for attendees…

-The bad news is that even with this Mickey’s Not So Scary Halloween Party plan-of-attack, it’s unlikely that you’ll be able to do everything there during the event.
+The bad news is that even with this Mickey’s Not So Scary Halloween Party plan-of-attack, it’s highly unlikely that you’ll be able to do everything there during the event.
 There’s a lot happening during MNSSHP, and pretty much everything has a line or wait time.
 And we’re talking just the character greetings, trick-or-treating, parade, fireworks, and Hocus Pocus stage show.

 The good news is that we’ve attended MNSSHP a ton, and have refined this Halloween party plan based on our experiences.
-Mickey’s Not So Scary Halloween Party doesn’t change much from year to year, and the 2022 incarnation of the event is almost identical to the previous version of the event.
-Thanks to having the unlimited Party Pass, we went about a dozen times in 2019 alone (MNSSHP didn’t happen in 2020-2021), learning a lot about the event’s ins and outs.
+Mickey’s Not So Scary Halloween Party doesn’t change much from year to year, and the 2026 incarnation of the event will almost certainly be very similar to last year.
+(We’ll update accordingly once 2026 Mickey’s Not So Scary Halloween Party details are released, and again once we’ve attended the event.)

-We’ve also done the 2022 Mickey’s Not So Scary Halloween Party to put this plan through its paces, and the itinerary holds up.
+Beyond that, we’ve done MNSSHP every year that it’s been held for the last 15 years–multiple times, some years (including over a dozen times in 2019)–learning a lot about the event’s ins and outs.
+We’ve also put this precise plan through its paces on several occasions, and the itinerary holds up.
 With that out of the way, let’s start the evening at Magic Kingdom!

 Arrive Early – Purchasing an event ticket to Mickey’s Not So Scary Halloween Party gives you access to Magic Kingdom for up to 3 hours before the party starts.
 MNSSHP itself runs for 5 hours, with special Halloween-themed entertainment, attractions, character greetings, and more.

-With this in mind, we recommend planning to get to Magic Kingdom by 3:45 pm.
+With this in mind, we recommend planning to get to Magic Kingdom by 3:30 pm.
 If you already have admission for this day in the park, enter even earlier through the non-event turnstiles and get your wristband in Tomorrowland rather than the front of the park.

 If the line is simply too long or you don’t care about characters, consider knocking out some of the PhotoPass Magic Shots in Fantasyland or Liberty Square.
-See our Guide to ALL PhotoPass Magic Shots at the 2022 Mickey’s Not So Scary Halloween Party.
+See our Guide to ALL PhotoPass Magic Shots at Mickey’s Not So Scary Halloween Party.

 Note that this advice only applies if you want to see the Boo to You Parade twice.
-There are two performances of this parade, and the second is always less crowded.
+There are two performances of this parade, and the second is less crowded.
 If you do elect to just go with the second parade, you may end up kicking yourself, because this is one of the best parades Disney does.
 We always watch it twice, despite having seen it 50+ times over the years.

 If you’re really into meeting characters, you should do that during the first parade.
 We’d recommend the royalty in Fantasyland or Aladdin and friends in Adventureland.
 None of those will otherwise be included in this itinerary.